keptn/examples/README.md

 # Keptn Examples

 This directory contains and refers to examples in order to explore the functionality of Keptn.
+Please visit [keptn.sh](https://keptn.sh) for more information about Keptn.

 ## Structure